redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a GET request to /api/authors/<uuid:author_id>/followers/<path:foreign_author_fqid>/, replacing <path:foreign_author_fqid> with the percent-encoded URL of the foreign author.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint to check if a particular foreign author is in the followers list.
+ - Do not use this endpoint if you want a complete list of all followers; use the GET followers list endpoint instead.

 #### **Response**
 If the foreign author is a follower, returns their author object as JSON.
 Otherwise, returns a 404 error.